 Pop across the river for tasty bites, bevvies and beats at The End in West End.
 With a 100-person capacity, The End’s space is small but that’s all part of the appeal.

 New Farm’s arts and cultural hub, the Powerhouse, offers plenty of amazing live shows.
 Their free Livespark sessions every Sunday afternoon are the perfect way to wrap up a big weekend.

 With some of Brisbane’s best DJs resident, spinning live sets most nights, Barbara is where you want to dance the night away in the Valley.
 Check out the bar’s heritage features and original tiles.

 More than just a venue, The Foundry in Fortitude Valley is a creative hub for all things music.
 Upstairs are a studio and band accommodation, while downstairs, on stage, you’ll be treated to a mixed bag of solo artists, punk bands, dance acts and more.

 A true testament to Brisbane’s solid live scene, there are plenty more venues worth a look in.
-Check out:
+Search for upcoming concerts near me and check out:

 - The Tivoli: Fortitude Valley’s gorgeous 1917 Art Deco venue and major touring act destination recently escaped demolition.
 Phew!

 - Black Bear Lodge: Visit the Lodge for cosy, comfy couch vibes in Fortitude Valley.

 - Ric’s: Right in the heart of the Valley, there’s always someone playing at Ric’s.
 Always.